sulaimonao/self_hosted_search_engine/frontend/README.md

 npm run lint       # ESLint (includes TypeScript checks)
 ```

 > The dev UI listens on `http://localhost:3100` (or `http://127.0.0.1:3100`).
-Both hosts are pre-whitelisted via `allowedDevOrigins` in `next.config.mjs`, eliminating the usual cross-origin warning banner.
+Use either host as needed when proxying requests to the backend.

 ## Environment variables